adiman-dev/Mathurat/README.md

 Currently i only have Sughra version :) Maybe next time will have Kubra also (need help!)

-##Good to have
+##Good to have (Need help/contributors)
 1. Al-Mathurat Kubra
-2. More translations, (English?, Indonesia?)
+2. More translations, (English?, Indonesia?, Any)
-3. Better table structure
-4. Anything related
+3. Anything related